-Age Discrimination in Employment
+The Age Discrimination in Employment Act of 1967

 - Application process

-- Job advertisements,
+- Job notices

-- Apprenticeship programs.
+- Apprenticeship programs

 The ADEA is very clear on its prohibitions, some of which are summarized here for reference.

 - The ADEA applies to advertisements for available positions, application process, interview, hiring, compensation, promotion or demotion, work evaluations, job assignments, discipline, and termination.

 - The ADEA provides that an employer cannot reduce health or life insurance benefits for older employees.